Organic acid anhydride: Cyclic anhydrides

 Cyclic anhydrides, a kind of a heterocycle, are derived from some dicarboxylic acids.
 Commercially important examples are those that form five- and six-membered rings, succinic anhydride, maleic anhydride, and phthalic anhydride.
 Although these five-membered rings form readily, they can be opened.

 Cyclic anhydrides with smaller rings are only of academic interest, e.g., malonic anhydride.
-Cyclic anhydrides that would give larger rings, e.g. from adipic acid, are no importance.
+Cyclic anhydrides that would give larger rings, e.g. from adipic acid, are of no importance.

 Dianhydrides and trianhydrides

 The following examples are mostly cyclic anhydrides: